google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Accepting Submissions

-Logs MUST verify that each submitted certificate or precertificate has a valid signature chain to an accepted trust anchor, using the chain of intermediate CA certificates provided by the submitter.
+Before accepting a submitted certificate or precertificate, the log MUST verify that it has a valid signature chain to an accepted trust anchor, using the chain of intermediate CA certificates provided by the submitter.
 Logs SHOULD accept certificates and precertificates that are fully valid according to RFC 5280 [RFC5280] verification rules and are submitted with such a chain (A log may decide, for example, to temporarily reject valid submissions to protect itself against denial-of-service attacks).

 Logs MAY accept certificates and precertificates that have expired, are not yet valid, have been revoked, or are otherwise not fully valid according to RFC